opengeospatial/om-swg/iso_19156_issues/iso_19156_requirements.md

 ```
 Requirement 3: req/abstract-observation-schema/observable-property

-The System Under Test shall support the concept of an ObservableProperty as described in Figure 1 and Table 4.
+The System Under Test shall support a realization of the ObservableProperty concept with the associations and attributes as described in Figure 1 and Table 4.
 ```

 ### X.4 Observer